home | about | research | promo offer | blog | contact | links | site map

 3—Mastermind the Story

 Once you’ve introduced the topic at hand, it’s helpful to have a bit of corroboration.
-And it’s especially validating when Dr. Seuss, Shel Silverstein, the Brothers Grimm, and Aesop seemingly agree with the premise!
+It’s especially validating when Dr. Seuss, Shel Silverstein, the Brothers Grimm, and Aesop seemingly agree with the premise!
 At least one reading is suggested with each seminar, although you should feel free to substitute different readings as you see fit.
-As with the discussion, an animated storytelling demeanor helps keep the children engaged and focused on the concept.
+As with the discussion, an animated storytelling demeanor helps keep the children engaged and focused on the concept

 next steps »